zivchen9993/TorQ/README.md

 https://arxiv.org/abs/2604.15645

-It is compatible with TorQ-bench simple_for_PINNACLE branch and PINNACLE repos.
+It is compatible with the TorQ-bench `simple_for_PINNACLE` branch and the PINNACLE repos.
 Also, the simple_for_PINNACLE branch is the same as torq-quantum v0.1.2 on PyPI.

 ## When to use